?

 In most women with PMS, symptoms will not be severe enough to require treatment, but some will need to discuss their symptoms with a doctor.
 Sometimes symptoms can be improved by avoiding some types of food, such as coffee and foods high in salt.

 Cervical dysplasia is the growth of abnormal cells around the cervix (entrance to the uterus).
 Although this condition is not cancer there is a small risk that these cells could become cancerous.
 Sometimes no treatment is needed as the condition may improve by itself.
 For more severe dysplasia, treatment involves removing the abnormal cells by freezing, laser therapy (a tiny beam of light) or electrical burning.
-Whether you have treatment or not, you should have more frequent Pap smears in the future.
+Whether you have treatment or not, you should have more frequent cervical screening in the future.
+Cervical dysplasia is the growth of abnormal cells around the cervix (entrance to the uterus).
+Although this condition is not cancer there is a small risk that these cells could become cancerous.
+Sometimes no treatment is needed as the condition may improve by itself.
+For more severe dysplasia, treatment involves removing the abnormal cells by freezing, laser therapy (a tiny beam of light) or electrical burning.
+Whether you have treatment or not, you should have more frequent cervical screening in the future.

 Cervical dysplasia is the growth of abnormal cells around the cervix (entrance to the uterus).
 Although this condition is not cancer there is a small risk that these cells could become cancerous.

 Sometimes no treatment is needed as the condition may improve by itself.
 For more severe dysplasia, treatment involves removing the abnormal cells by freezing, laser therapy (a tiny beam of light) or electrical burning.
-Whether you have treatment or not, you should have more frequent Pap smears in the future.
+Whether you have treatment or not, you should have more frequent cervical screening in the future.

 Colposcopy

 A colposcopy is a detailed examination of the cervix (entrance to the uterus) with a specially lit microscope (colposcope).
-As with a Pap smear, an instrument called a speculum is inserted into the vagina, and then the colposcope is positioned outside the vagina with its light directed on the cervix.
-A specialist will perform a colposcopy if your Pap smear has shown abnormal or cancerous cells on the cervix.
+As with a cervical smear, an instrument called a speculum is inserted into the vagina, and then the colposcope is inserted with its light directed on the cervix.
+A specialist will perform a colposcopy if your cervical smear has shown abnormal or cancerous cells on the cervix.
 During the colposcopy further samples of tissue (biopsies) are usually removed and examined in the laboratory so the doctor can get a clearer idea of the extent of the abnormal cells.

 A hysterectomy is an operation to remove your uterus (womb).
 Some types of hysterectomies include the removal of other organs as well, and this will depend on the reason for the operation.
 A hysterectomy is a treatment for many different diseases and conditions and it can be done through the vagina or through a cut in the abdomen.